julianmak/TAPGFD_ML_tutorial/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/julianmak/TAPGFD_ML_tutorial/blob/main/) (requires Google login)

-Then we need to mount the drive and point to the data, something like
+Then you need to expose the data accordingly so that the cloud instance can read the data, which most likely will require a separate upload of the downloaded data above.
+Once the data is up on the cloud, you'll need to mount the drive and point to the data, something like:

 ```
 from google.colab import drive